xiaoya0105/HW10DHSGroup2/README.md

 Goal: reads in ShortenClientMerged.txt, then construct a "time-series" graph where the x axis is ratio of people who received mental health in one famile (each CaseID) (for now assume the case # is assigned chronologically) and the y axis is the number of open and closing times of each case.
 Will do so by calling AggregateByCase and send its output to PlotByTime for a scatter plot.

 Graphing functions: #Alberto
 Goal: scatterplot with a smoothing regression line.
-Consider fractional on the x axis for mental health services, and y is # of cases
+Consider fractional on the x axis for mental health services, and y is # of cases.
+Dot Size